 Bring water to a boil.

-Add frozen or fresh fruit, bring to slow boil.
+Add frozen or fresh berries, bring to boil.

-In a small glass or cup pour about 1/8 c. water over the Kuzu white chunks.
+In a small glass pour about 1/8 c. water over the Kuzu white chunks (or arrowroot.)

 Stir to dissolve the white chunks till you get a white, liquid.